genderquery/averylarsen.com/posts/pwnable-bof.md

 daddy, I just pwned a buFFer :)
 ```

-In the future, we can use [pwntools] to make our attack easier to write an execute:
+In the future, we can use [pwntools] to make our attack easier to write and
+execute:
 ```py
 from pwn import *